Ryan Reynolds Built the Most Carefully Constructed Nice-Guy Brand in Hollywood. Here's Where It Started Cracking

 On May 5, 2026, Blake Lively settled her lawsuit with Justin Baldoni and walked the Met Gala carpet alone that same evening.
 Ryan Reynolds did not attend.
 We wrote the whole piece on the timeline.
 The audacity of her going.
 The controversy of the dress.
 The four hours between settlement and carpet.

 But his absence is also a data point.
 This was the most significant public moment of his wife's career in eighteen months — the first appearance after the settlement that ended a federal lawsuit.
 And he was not there.
-You can read this several ways: he was deliberately staying out of the spotlight to let her have the moment.
-He was avoiding the press.
+You can read this several ways: he was deliberately staying out of the spotlight.
 He was managing a separate narrative.
 He was not invited in the way that mattered.

 The version where he stayed away to protect her reads as thoughtful.
 The version where he stayed away because his presence would complicate the story reads as strategic.
-The version where he stayed away because the brand needed him somewhere else entirely is also possible.
 All three can be simultaneously true.
 That is, in the end, the most Ryan Reynolds thing about this entire situation: the most charitable reading and the most cynical reading are almost indistinguishable, and he has spent twenty years making sure of it.

-Ryan Reynolds built the best nice-guy brand Hollywood has seen in a generation.
+Ryan Reynolds built the best nice-guy brand Hollywood has seen in a generation — and then built an empire worth approximately $350 million on top of it.
 The cracks are not proof he is a bad person.
 They are proof that no brand survives contact with a federal lawsuit intact — and that the gap between a carefully constructed persona and an actual character is eventually, always, findable.
 He found his.
+The bank balance, at least, is fine.

 The Bottom Line